-Fans of Shakespeare staying in London hotels may see his plays at many a theatre, but there can be nowhere where the experience is so authentic as at the Globe, now restored to exactly the state it was in back in the bard's own lifetime.
+Fans of Shakespeare staying in Montcalm hotels London may see his plays at many a theatre, but there can be nowhere where the experience is so authentic as at the Globe, now restored to exactly the state it was in back in the bard’s own lifetime.

 Back then, crowds of Londoners would fill the yard and the seats behind it to enjoy the latest scripts produced by Stratford-on-Avon’s most famous son, one of which was A Midsummer Night’s Dream.

 Present day fans can do likewise between May 24th and October 12th, when the Athenian comedy will delight a modern audience as much as it did those who gathered in days of yore.